 - Dividing allowance or savings equally into “saving”, “sharing”, and “spending” categories can help teach children about cause and effect, patience, hard work, generosity, and planning ahead.

 - Helping children set attainable goals to buy things they want, celebrating successes, and remembering the small steps it took to achieve the goal can help them build patience and maintain positive financial behaviors.

 Most of us would agree that being money-wise and a good savings manager is a crucial skill for life, but this might never prove as true as when you become a parent.
-We all know how challenging at times can be to navigate around finances and would therefore like to raise money-wise children into successful adults.
+We all know how challenging it can be to navigate finances, and why it’s so important to raise money-wise children so they can be successful adults.
 But are preschoolers ready to learn about handling a small amount of money?
-Are there real benefits of doing so?
-And, what’s the best way of learning about finances for small children?
+Are there real benefits to doing so?
+And, what’s the best way for small children to learn about finances ?

-Beyond functioning as a reward system for helping around the house, giving a young child the responsibility of deciding what to do with her savings has its benefits.
+Beyond functioning as a reward system for helping around the house, giving a young child the responsibility of deciding what to do with their savings has its benefits.
 Receiving an allowance does influence spending behavior in school-aged children.
-For example, in 1991 researchers from the University of Toronto studied kids that were given 4 dollars, either in cash or in a store credit, as an allowance and kids who weren’t.
+For example, in 1991 researchers from the University of Toronto studied kids that were given 4 dollars, either in cash or as store credit, as an allowance and kids who weren’t.
 The children that didn’t receive an allowance at home spent more money when they received a credit card than when they received cash, while the kids that had experience with self-managing an allowance spent the same amount whether they received a credit card or cash.
-This effect was equally strong regardless of age, meaning that the 6-year-olds that had experience with an allowance where more sophisticated about money than the 10-year-olds that didn’t.
+This effect was equally strong regardless of age, meaning that the 6-year-olds that had experience with an allowance were more sophisticated about money than the 10-year-olds that didn’t.